project-open-data/project-open-data.github.io/whitepapers/period-of-performance.md

 ## Key Considerations in Providing Feedback

-Please review the definitions above and submit your feedback to us, letting us know how these definitions currently serve (or do not serve) your organization.
+As we continue the process of finalizing these data elements, we want to incorporate public feedback at all points of the process.
+To facilitate that, the above definitions represent those currently found in federal communities and systems.
+We encourage you to share your feedback on these existing definitions so that we may fold your insight into our work as we draft proposed definitions – this is an opportunity for you to get involved in the standardization process at an early stage.

 Some areas where your input would be especially helpful:

 1. Reconciling various definitions for the same data element
 2. Uses of these data elements outside of government
 3. Other considerations